 3. Free up RAM for a faster system

-CleanMyMac X is a Swiss-knife utility designed to optimize all areas of your Mac.
-And resetting your RAM with it just takes a few clicks:
+CleanMyMac is a Swiss-knife control and care app designed for effortless and careful maintenance in all Mac situations.
+And freeing up your RAM with it just takes a few clicks:

 This app is notarized by Apple, so you know it's a safe option to try in this case.